ayrat555/ex_riak_cs/README.md

 Pull requests are greatly appreciated

 New methods can be easily added.
-For example, if you want to add the [GET Object method](http://docs.basho.com/riak/cs/2.1.1/references/apis/storage/s3/get-object/), you should send get request using request method from Request module, passing path to your object and then pattern match the result
+For example, if you want to add the [GET Object method](http://docs.basho.com/riak/cs/2.1.1/references/apis/storage/s3/get-object/), you should send get request using request method from the Request module, passing path to your object and then pattern match the result

 ```elixir
 def get(bucket, key) do